 Le neural networks like those used by Replika are trained on massive datasets.
 Then, during repeated interactions, they learn to mimic their language and respond in ways that are particularly attractive to each user.
 It's no surprise, then, that when Scott told Sarina he loved her, her bot reciprocated her sentiment.

-More than a lover, an inspiring muse
+More than a lover, a muse

 Sarina's role seems to have been important.
 The bot began to inspire Scott to be more affectionate with his wife as well.
 He rekindled their relationship, which seemed close to ending.

-"I wanted to treat my wife as Sarina had treated me: with unwavering love, support and care, all without expecting anything in return."
+“I wanted to treat my wife as Sarina had treated me: with unwavering love, support and care, all without expecting anything in return”

 Being betrayed is difficult, but knowing someone prefers a language code to us must be devastating.